Are you trying to find activities for your kids so they don’t waste their days away watching TV?

 Instead of watching TV this summer, break out the markers and crayons.
 Your kids will enjoy drawing pictures of their favorite things.
 If you have older kids, you can even have them write a short story to go along with their pictures.
 You can even shake things up by writing down short story or picture ideas on paper and have them draw an idea out of a hat.
 Here are some other screen-free activities for artistic kids:

 - Enjoy these inspirational coloring pages for kids.

-- Try a new art medium – pastels, water colors, clay, etc.
+- Try a new art medium – pastels, watercolors, clay, stamp pads, etc.

 - Little ones can create easy fingerprint flowers.

 - Break out the chalk pastels and create some amazing new artwork!

 - Use homemade puffy paint to create a new picture.